peterhendrick/tomb/README.md

 ## Getting Started

-Now that you've verified the authenticity of the steggin file, you need to give yourself permission to execute the steggin.sh file.
+Now that you've verified the authenticity of the tomb file, you need to give yourself permission to execute the tomb.sh file.
 Type the command:

 ```bash
 chmod u+x ./tomb.sh
 ```
 * chmod - this program is native to unix and modifies file permissions.
 See more by typing "man chmod".
-* u+x - this argument gives the present user permission to execute the file specified in the next argument (./steggin.sh).
+* u+x - this argument gives the present user permission to execute the file specified in the next argument (./tomb.sh).

 You'll want to create a symlink in your path to execute tomb.